gully1993/spectralens-legal/Privacy.md

 ## 4. Third-Party Services

 - **Google Gemini API** — Used to perform AI image analysis.
 Images are transmitted to Google solely for this purpose.
-Please refer to Google’s Privacy Policy for more information.
+The data is processed under the Google Gemini API Enterprise (Paid Tier) plan, which guarantees that data is not retained for model training purposes and is not subject to human review.
 - **Google Cloud Run** — Our backend is hosted on Google Cloud infrastructure located in Europe (region: europe-west8).
 All communications are encrypted via HTTPS.

 ---